Rhinoplasty to achieve pre-injury appearance of nose

 Your nasal bones have been fractured and can be reset with a rhinoplasty.
 If that is the only thing bothering you about your nose, only have the surgeon do that.

-From the pictures you sent, it appears the you have broken your nasal bones and caused a slight "open roof deformity".
+From the pictures you sent, it appears that you have broken your nasal bones and caused a slight "open roof deformity".
 You can have this corrected with a rhinoplasty but unfortunately it will never look exactly as it it did before.
 Your nose should certainly look better and close to what it was before but not exactly.

 Restoring nasal shape after an injury